Unrealized Impact: The Case for Diversity, Equity, and Inclusion

-This study does not simply feature information from a single representative of an education organization, but instead analyzes data and provides insights on:
+Padamsee and Crowe's study does not simply feature information from a single representative of an education organization, but instead analyzes data and provides insights on:

 Why does data matter?

 For some, the notion of a data-based case for advancing DEI fails to acknowledge experiences of marginalization, bias, and discrimination that people of color encounter every day.
 The purpose of collecting field-level data is not to suggest that individual experiences are not valid data in and of themselves.
-Rather, we recognize that field-level data on DEI with a focus on race/ethnicity is an important tool to drive change, and we seek to put powerful data in the hands of those working to accelerate progress.
+Rather, the authors recognize that field-level data on DEI with a focus on race/ethnicity is an important tool to drive change, and they seek to put powerful data in the hands of those working to accelerate progress.

 Why does this study focus on race/ethnicity?

 While there are many salient dimensions of diversity, this study focuses on race and ethnicity.
-Race is a social construct, but one that impacts all of our experiences.
+Race is a social construct, but one that impacts everyone’s experiences.
 Race is a critical lens through which to understand and address the structural and institutional inequities that exist in education.
 A focus on DEI inside education organizations is an important lever for addressing these issues, even as the need for racial equity extends far beyond the education arena.